Top Visual UI Testing Tools

 Key Features of Playwright

-• Parallel Test Execution: Runs tests in parallel across multiple browser contexts to speed up execution.
+• Parallel execution: Runs tests across multiple browser contexts.

 Pricing